 Given the nature of the asbestos and the risk it poses to the community, Importers should not expect the attitude of the ABF to change but rather it is the approach of importers that needs to change.
 Imports of goods from any country need to undertake due diligence to ensure that there are zero traces of asbestos in their imported goods.

 The older the vehicle, the more likely that a component will contain asbestos.
 The ABF have become skilled in identifying potential breaches.

 Asbestos into Australia has become a real headache.
 You should always try to have it in writing from your supplier about asbestos.
 When you want to stay out of ” Hot Water” keep records of all your written emails.

 As a small business you can also send a declaration to the supplier.
 This declaration helps in providing your necessary background checks for the goods you import.

 Always try to ensure you do as many checks.
 Record and keep the checks archived somewhere safe.
 When customs comes knocking on your door, your ready to produce all the viable information about reaching out to different parties and ensuring you clear any negligence on your side.
-Work with your freight agent as some customs broker and their teams point the finger back at their clients.
+Work with your freight agent as some customs brokers sydney or melbourne ( these 2 cities) and their teams point the finger back at their clients.
 Always ensure you work with somebody you trust.

 Classification is when you obtain a specific tariff for the goods you import or even export.
-It can determine what concessions can apply, what rule of origin can be used under free trade agreement, if dumping duties are applicable and if goods are subject to community protection questions.
+It can determine what concessions can apply and what rule of origin can be used under free trade agreement. if dumping duties are applicable then goods are subject to community protection questions.